Purchasing Computer from Our Partner Suppliers

 Create your own account for HP and use it to log in when purchasing, checking order status, or simply browsing.
 Already have an account?

-Please contact your department administrative staff so that they may complete your purchase using MUNIS.
+- Please contact your department administrative staff so that they may complete your purchase using Workday.
 For issues entering your requisition, please contact your designated buyer in Purchasing.

-Track your computer's delivery through the vendor from which you purchased it, using your Purchase Order (PO) number or from the web proposal number.
+Track your computer's delivery through the supplier from which you purchased it, using your Purchase Order (PO) number or from the web proposal number.